WJWstat/StackOverflowNLP/README.md

 You can also find a complete list of dependencies at the end of this document.

-You will also need to download the NLTK pickled models and corpora that our project depends on.
-On a Python interpreter, enter the following:
+You will also need to download a few NLTK pickled models and corpora (`punkt`, `averaged_perceptron_tagger`, `wordnet`) that our project depends on.
+On a Python interpreter, run the following:

 ```
 >>> import nltk